Sustainable food: the impact of meat

 Reduce food waste:

-Every year, millions of tonnes of meat are produced.
-Unfortunately, a significant proportion is not consumed and ends up wasted at different levels of the distribution chain, including by consumers.
-By being more conscious of our purchases and planning our meals, we can significantly reduce this waste and this is our daily struggle at Kikleo.
+Every year, millions of tons of meat are produced.
+Unfortunately, a significant proportion goes unconsumed and is wasted at various stages of the supply chain, including by consumers.
+By being more mindful of our purchases and planning our meals, we can drastically reduce this waste, and that's our daily mission at Kikleo.

-Sources: FAO ; Our-environment.gov ; Agreste.agriculture.gouv ; Impactco2.fr ; _ Bookseller.ADEME .
+Sources: FAO ; Notre -environnement.gouv ; Agreste.agriculture.gouv ; Impactco2.fr ; Libraire.ADEME .

 Kikleo helps you reduce food waste and increase the performance of your restaurant by offering you a analysis of your losses using innovative technological tools.